simple-crypto/simple-website/simple_crypto/content/activities/smaesh.md

 **SMAesH** is a hardware implementation of the AES block cipher that uses masking as a countermeasure against side-channel attacks.

-SMaesH uses masking, a generic technique to protect cryptographic implementations against side-channel attacks.
-In particular, we use the Hardware Private Circuits (HPC) masking scheme, which provides state-of-the-art guarantees in terms of resistance against physical defaults (i.e., glitches and transitions) and composability.
+MOre precisely, we use the Hardware Private Circuits (HPC) masking scheme, which provides state-of-the-art guarantees in terms of resistance against physical defaults (i.e., glitches and transitions) and composability.